-Once upon a time, Ferrel was a land of pirates and mysterious sailors who used the local cliffs to hide the loot of their ocean endeavours.
+Once upon a time, Ferrel was a land of pirates and mysterious sailors who used the local cliffs to hide the loot of their ocean treasures.
 The town of approximately 3000 people, has a unique charm that combines ocean and countryside.
 It is a place riddled with farmers, fishermen and, more recently, people from all over the world who decided to stay after falling head over heals for the town.
-Among them, adventurers, travellers and surfers.
+Among them, adventurers, travellers, artists and surfers.

 Come and discover our tales and write your own story here in Ferrel.